bestpeff/peffbot-showcase/README.md

 - Error tracking for easier troubleshooting

 Working on:
-- Analytics dashboard
+- Analytics dashboard for viewer activity and engagement
-- Custom AI personality settings
+- Train the bot to match your channel's personality and humor
-- Better mod permission controls
+- Granular mod permission controls (let specific mods do specific things)
-- Multi-channel management tools
+- Multi-channel management for streamers running multiple channels

 ---